What is a ground source heat pump and does it save money?

 GSHPs work best with underfloor heating

-If you already have underfloor heating installed, you could be a good candidate for a ground source heat pump.
+If you already have underfloor heating installed, you could be a good candidate for a ground source heat pump installation.
 GSHPs are most efficient when used at a low temperature, which is exactly how underfloor heating works.
 If you’re already looking to install underfloor heating, a GSHP could be a good option for your home.

 A room with a ground source heat pump that helps save money by providing radiant floor heating.